 We chose the Nutty Irishman, Peppermint Mocha, Oatmeal Creme Pie, and S’mores for our coffee flight.

 Our seasonal flight with iced coffee came in the flavors of Lucky Charms, Cinnamon Toast Crunch, Captain Crunch, and Cookie Crisp.

 If you love to take photos of your food and drinks there is even a photo wall on the second level of the building.

 The coffee shop is located within walking distance of several antique shops if you need more coffee before visiting more area flea markets.

 This location is double the fun because you can also play a round of 18-hole mini golf here.

 30402 Freeman Rd, Logan, OH

 When you order a flight, make sure that you also try one of their popular wine slushy flavors.
-In addition to wine you have several charcuterie board options to choose from to tide you over before visiting one of the local restaurants.
+In addition to wine, you have several charcuterie board options to tide you over before visiting one of the local restaurants.

 The winery has a beautiful outdoor space with plenty of seating and a small stage for live music.
 This is definitely the setting for a great time.

 Star Gaze at John Glenn Astronomy Park